norahellstadius/Harvard-Babban-Gona.github.io/README.md

 The table shows the performance of different versions (V1, V2, V3) of a model before and after fine-tuning (R1, R2) in terms of loss, accuracy, and F1 score.

-Overall, the results demonstrate that the fine-tuning of the models has led to improvements in all three metrics.
+Overall, the results demonstrate that the second round of fine-tuning of the models has led to improvements in all three metrics.
 For example, the F1 score has increased from the initial versions to the fine-tuned versions for all three models, and the increases are greater for R2 fine-tuning compared to R1 fine-tuning.
 Additionally, the table shows that the models V1 and V3 have benefited more from the R2 fine-tuning, as evidenced by the larger improvements in accuracy and F1 score compared to V2.

 <div style="margin: auto; text-align: center;">
   <div style="display: inline-block;">